Asanda Jezile

-Asanda Jezile (born 17 September 2001) is a singer from London.
+Asanda Jezile (born 17 September 2001) is an English singer.
 Her parents moved to the UK from Eastern Cape, South Africa.
 She was a finalist at the seventh series of Britain's Got Talent, finishing in 11th place.

 2013: Britain's Got Talent

 Asanda auditioned to Britain's Got Talent with "Diamonds" by Rihanna.
 She received rave reviews regarding her stage presence.
 However, her performance was criticised for being "sexualised".
 Viewers complained about it for the same reason as Arisxandra's audition – that the lyrics, such as "I see a vision of ecstasy when you hold me", "I knew that we'd become one right away" and "as we moonshine and molly" (a reference to drinking illicit spirits and taking the powder or crystal form of MDMA) were not appropriate for someone her age, as well as her somewhat provocative dancing.
 Some also took to Twitter to claim that this proved Rihanna is not a good role model for children.
 However, Asanda's father Lennox insisted that his daughter is "mature for her age": stating, "I know she is young but, believe me, she's ready ...
 We know there will always be negative as well as positive comments.
 We don't want her to get hurt so we've prepared her.
 We will always give her our support."
 She was still put through to the live semi-finals.

 She performed Beyoncé Knowles' "Halo" in the semi-final on 31 May, once again winning over both the audience and the judges.
 Simon Cowell told her that she has the "wow factor", while Alesha Dixon told her she was 'unbelievable'.
 She landed in the top 3, and the judges had to choose between her and Alex Keirl for the second place in the final from that semi-final with Francine Lewis already through.
 Holden opted for Keirl while the other three judges opted for Asanda sending her through to the final.
 However, voting statistics released after the show revealed that Alex Keirl actually had a higher percentage of votes with 21.4% compared to Asanda's 19.4%.